JUMP TO:

 Health Status:

 Next up is Health Status.
 This feature is technically listed as still in Beta (whereas the other one isn’t).
-In any case, it too is available to everyone, and honestly, is a whole lot quicker to cover.
+This feature is a bit more limited in the scope of who it goes to here.
+Here’s the list though:

 – Heart Rate